Gift-Famous-Moyo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displaying the contents list of your current directory
+Changing of the working directory to the user’s home directory